 That is the history of coffee or at least the most interesting parts that you need to know.

 Let’s go into more detail about the nature of coffee.
 We will review what coffee is, how it is structured, and why the world i in love with it.

 As we mentioned at the start of this guide, there are other coffee species too.
 Here’s a brief coffee history of each one:

 We’re quite familiar with Arabica by now.
 It is the most popular and established coffee type, so most of the coffee you’ve had was likely Arabica.
 Their beans grow at a high altitude and require shade, along with a lot of rainfall.
 In those conditions, the trees are easy to care for, though they are delicate to wider environmental impacts.

 Robusta is the coffee that thrives in hot climates.
 It also doesn’t care about altitude or rain that much, and it’s resistant to diseases.
 It may have a harsh flavor but it’s great for getting a caffeine boost and it’s affordable since it’s cheaper than Arabica.
 Some also claim that Robusta has a chocolate-like taste, so it’s a great accompaniment for desserts.

-Liberica is a type of coffee that we haven’t mentioned yet.
+Liberica is a coffee cultivated in West Africa that has a smoky taste.
 It’s a larger, less common bean that’s instantly recognizable for having an irregular shape.
-It’s named after Liberia since it is mostly cultivated in West Africa, though it has been introduced to the Philippines, Indonesia, and Malaysia too.
-It has been described as having a smoky taste.
+It also has gained popularity in the Philippines, Indonesia, and Malaysia.

 Excelsa coffee has recently changed to become part of the Liberica family (designated Coffea liberica var. dewevrei).
 It has a slightly different taste to Liberica coffee, prioritizing the tart, fruity taste that was sometimes present in Liberica.